Psychiatric Technician (Aide)

 The most common national certification obtained for psychiatric technicians is through the American Association of Psychiatric Technicians (AAPT).
 This certification demonstrates competency in the field through testing.
 Candidates may sit for one of four exams based on the level of education and training completed.
 Earning this certification can improve technicians’ job applications and opportunities for advancement.

-Currently, only Arkansas, California, Colorado, Kansas, and Missouri require psychiatric technicians to be licensed.
+Currently, only Arkansas, California, Colorado, Kansas, Washington, and Missouri require psychiatric technicians to be licensed.
 Requirements vary by state but typically include graduating from high school, completing a psychiatric technician program, passing a state exam, and paying an application fee.

 Prospective professionals should check with their state licensing boards to ensure they meet all the requirements.